Disney Fairies: Video game

 Pixie Hollow was an MMOG created by The Walt Disney Company and released September 8, 2008.
 The game was free to play online, however a subscription was needed to have access to things for members only.
 The website was based partly on the Disney fairy books written by Gail Carson Levine.
 Free members could create a female Fairy or male Sparrow Man avatar who each came with a small selection of furnishings to decorate a virtual room.
 Players were able to interact with others and have access to both 'speed' chat with pre-selected phrases and full chat where they can type their messages.
 They could also play various "Talent Games" or fairy-themed mini-games, found in the various meadows and forests of Pixie Hollow.
 The game used organic materials as a virtual currency for players to shop.
 Players could also play games and visit places to earn badges that they could see in their "leaf journal," which also served as a handbook and inventory.
 Players could purchase a monthly, semi-annual or annual membership.
 The membership included: Clothing, furniture, access to the ballroom and a hair salon with a spa.

 You could also purchase Pixie Diamonds.
 Members were granted an allowance of Pixie Diamonds (once a month).
 People who were not members were able to buy clothing, but they had to use Pixie Diamonds.
 In January 2012, "Pixie Diamonds" were introduced, an in-game currency that could be purchased with real-world money and used to buy or upgrade items without an active membership.
 Though the website was geared towards young girls, on April 22, 2010, the game introduced a male character named Slate; he was referred to as a "sparrow man" rather than a male fairy.

 On August 20, 2013, it was announced that Pixie Hollow would be closing on September 19, 2013.
 All the fairies were given unlimited access to the world until the closing date.

 Television appearances

-To date, two of the characters from the Disney Fairies franchise have appeared in ABC's fantasy drama series Once Upon a Time.
+Two of the characters from the Disney Fairies franchise have appeared in ABC's fantasy drama series Once Upon a Time.
 Tinker Bell appears as a recurring character played by Rose McIver and debuts in the third episode of season 3.
-Silvermist appeared in the spin-off Once Upon a Time in Wonderland in the second episode of season 1, where she is played by Jordana Largy.
+Silvermist (played by Jordana Largy) appeared in the second episode of the spin-off Once Upon a Time in Wonderland.